3 Virtual Reality Trend Predictions For 2018

 We will see advancements in foveated rendering, which is basically going to help replicate what our vision actually does in real life and translate it to virtual reality.
 That is to say, things that are in the peripheral points in our vision will appear blurred, while things we are actually looking at will be more clear, replicating our reality in the digital world and making the feeling of immersion even more convincing.

 Overall, we’re also seeing steps being taken towards involving more senses in the VR experience.
-Visual and audio are no longer the sole focus of the technology.
+Visual and audio are no longer the sole focus of technology.
 Other senses such as touch, smell and temperature are slowly going to be incorporated in the VR experience, making it all the more immersive.
 We are likely to see this becoming a goal for developers in the months and years to come.

-New, wireless and standalone hardware are on the horizon!
+New, wireless and standalone hardware is on the horizon!
 The Oculus is currently working on two projects that are going to set the stage for the coming years: the Go and Project Santa Cruz.
 Go is all about going wireless and it’s going to hit the commercial market at a price of $200 so we can expect to see it pop up in households all across the US in 2018.
 Project Santa Cruz is going to include some breakthrough technology featuring full positional tracking and six degrees of freedom.
 These advancements will help the wearer to move around more naturally.

-Meanwhile companies like HTC and Sony are also making a splash with the Vive Focus, and a new and improved PSVR.
+Meanwhile, companies like HTC and Sony are also making a splash with the Vive Focus, and a new and improved PSVR.
 To top it off, Google is partnering with HTC Vive and Lenovo for a pair of standalone headsets.
 And while Apple is not particularly interested in VR technology, it is shifting some focus on the world of Augmented Reality and might be working on an AR headset, which we’ll likely hear more about in the year 2019.

 E-commerce has long ago become part of our lifestyle.
 I mean, 96% of Americans shop online, so it shouldn't be very shocking that further developments are being made in that sector.
 Both VR and AR have a lot of potential in the world of e-commerce, and we are witnessing this progress first-hand.
 Consumers are being given the opportunity to test out different products such as clothing, accessories or even furniture, before placing their purchases.